Trump aims for adulation. Biden goes virtual. The two presidential candidates are running vastly different campaigns as Election Day nears

 Raising money from wealthy donors also has become a more efficient endeavor for the campaign, which holds finance events virtually because of the pandemic, sparing the usual expenses such as a catering and entertainment.

-On Tuesday, Sen. Kamala D. Harris (D-Calif.) held back-to-back virtual fundraisers as Biden’s running mate, events featuring actors such Scarlett Johansson, Don Cheadle and Paul Rudd, as well as Golden State Warriors head coach Steve Kerr.
+On Tuesday, Sen. Kamala D. Harris (Calif.) held back-to-back virtual fundraisers as Biden’s running mate, events featuring actors such as Scarlett Johansson, Don Cheadle and Paul Rudd, as well as Golden State Warriors head coach Steve Kerr.

+But Trump is committed to a different approach.
 He is still holding in-person fundraisers, including one planned for Nashville on Thursday ahead of the debate; tickets for that fundraiser are going for up to $250,000.

 Aides say that beyond basking in adulation, Trump has a goal in resurrecting rallies: to drive up voter turnout and collect voter data, attract attention from local news outlets and draw a contrast with Biden’s more modest schedule.
 Tim Murtaugh, a campaign spokesman, said many of the attendees at the rallies are not registered Republicans or Trump voters.